-- a) Financial Implications The Strategic Director, Corporate Resources confirms the changes proposed in the policy will result in estimated additional income of £0.350m to contribute to the delivery of the trading and income generation saving of £1m within Adult Social Care and continue to deliver services to those who need them the most. - b) Human Resources Implications There are no human resource implications directly arising from this report - c) Property Implications There are no property implications directly arising from this report - 25.
+- a) Financial Implications The Strategic Director, Corporate Resources confirms that on the basis of the current client information held by the Council the changes proposed in the policy will result in estimated additional income of £0.545m to contribute to the delivery of the 2017/18 trading and income generation budget saving of £1m within Adult Social Care and continue to deliver services to those who need them the most.
+The impact of mitigating the decision and providing a cap on the maximum weekly amount in 2018/19 of £500 is £0.185m. - b) Human Resources Implications There are no human resource implications directly arising from this report - c) Property Implications - There are no property implications directly arising from this report - 25.
 Risk Management Implication - Comprehensive consultation has mitigated the risk of legal challenge and the ability to adopt the policy as proposed. - 26.
-Equality and Diversity Implications - An equalities impact assessment has been undertaken following the outcome of the consultation responses and is attached at appendix 4. - 27.
+Equality and Diversity Implications - An equalities impact assessment has been undertaken following the outcome of the consultation responses and is attached at appendix 5. - 27.
 Crime and Disorder Implications None - 28.
 Health Implications - contributions would be based on a person's ability to pay and are only levied following a full financial assessment.
 As such, charging has a limited negative effect on people's health and well-being - 29.
 Sustainability Implications None - 30.
 Human Rights Implications None - 31.
 Area and Ward Implications the report relates to a policy which has a borough wide impact.